-What exactly is Off the Job Training?
+What is Off the Job Training?

 What is Off-the-Job Training (OTJT)?

-What should Off-the-Job Training include?
+What does Off-the-Job training include?

 • Activities meaningful to their job role and personal development